GloBee-Official/android-sdk/GUIDE.md

 ## Setup credentials

-### 1. Create a BitPay Account
+### 1. Create a GloBee Account

-Please go to https://bitpay.com to create an account.
+Please go to https://globee.com/register to create an account.

 ### 2. Generate an Application Token

-Go to [*My Account* > *API Tokens*](https://bitpay.com/api-tokens) section.
+Go to [*My Account* > *API Tokens*](https://globee.com/api-tokens) section.
 Click on the _Add New Token_ button and make a token with the `Point-of-Sale` capability for multiple clients.
 You can then include this token with your application.

 #### (Advanced) Pairing a 'Merchant' Token